 GoLogiq and GammaRey Sign Definitive Share Exchange Agreement for $320 Million Merger of the Two Fintech Companies

-As the result of the definitive agreement, privately-held GammaRey brings to GoLogiq GOLQ:
+/EIN News/ -- As the result of the definitive agreement, privately-held GammaRey brings to GoLogiq (OTC:GOLQ):

 - Profitable business with strong cash flow.